brentbrinkley/notesui/README.md

 # Notes UI

 This is the frontend to a Notes Instrument built with Vue JS.
-It's based on an changeable Isomorphic Keyboard layout that can improve a musicians knowledge and playing ability.
+It's based on a changeable Isomorphic Keyboard layout that can improve a musicians knowledge and playing ability.

 ## Project setup